AceCentre/X80/firmware/python-five-switch-remote/README.md

 All of the X80 configuration is found in `x80_constants.py`.
 This creates a bunch of constants specific to the x80 like what switches are connected to what pins and what pull mode the switches are in.
 These shouldn't need to be changed between users.

 The `user_constants.py` is where we can tweak the behaviour of the switcher.
-Change which ports we want to enable and the colors of the LED etc.
+Change which ports we want to enable and the colors of the LED etc.=xnk